Alviura/PAN/README.md

 ### Additional Resources
 - **Azure SQL Database**: Find documentation relevant to storage choices and table indexing options.
 - **Java JDBC**: Use JDBC for database connectivity, ensuring robust error handling and data consistency.

-### Academic Integrity
-This project must be completed individually with no external assistance.
-Violations will be treated as academic misconduct.